zhenchengfang/PlasTrans/README.md

     ./PlasTrans <input_file_folder>/input_file.fna <output_file_folder>/output_file.csv

   The input file must be in fasta format containing the sequences to be identified.
-For example, users can use the file "example.fna" in the folder to test PPR-Meta by simply executing the command:
+For example, users can use the file "example.fna" in the folder to test PlasTrans by simply executing the command:

     ./PlasTrans example.fna result.csv